Aftaputra/Microscope-OF/README.md

 ### Installation and set up on a Raspberry Pi

-Python 3.11 should come with the OpenFlexure Raspberry Pi OS image.
-We do not recommend trying to develop on a standard OS image.
+The OpenFlexure Raspberry Pi OS image comes with Python 3.11 already installed.
+We do not recommend trying to develop on the standard Raspberry Pi OS image.

 * To activate the microscope virtual environment run `ofm activate`